3Snake3/Sapphirium/README.md

 <br>`Golden Thread` - Includes blocks with black, white and golden colors.
 I still think about this faction, what blocks will it include, statuses, items, I think about the distinctive features.
 <br>`Beam` - Includes blocks with black or white colors and yellow decal.
 It have own resources - charged items.
 This faction is mainly associated with high energy, electric current, statuses are also associated with this.
 <br>`Dart` - Includes blocks with brown, blue and white colors.
 This faction is mainly associated with high speed, and it's statuses are also will be associated with this.
+<br>`Sandbank` - Includes blocks with black and sand colors.
+This faction is mainly associated with sand and with several stones like silicon, creostone.
+The main status effect is - `«Slow»`.
 <br>`Emerald Light` - ...In development...

 # Number of included content: